This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 References

-1. European Centre for Disease Control.
+2. European Centre for Disease Prevention and Control.
 Factsheet about Borreliosis.
 March 2016.
-Available online: https://ecdc.europa.eu/en/borreliosis/facts/factsheet (Last accessed May 2023)
+Available online: https://ecdc.europa.eu/en/borreliosis/facts/factsheet (Last accessed May 2025)